zukunft/zukunft.com/docs/llm/pending_prio_2.md

 should show their siblings too, categories() needs to follow 'is symbol for' and 'name of' before the 'is a' step (see verbs::CATEGORY_VERBS)

+## a user value without source cannot be stored in the non-prime user value tables

+the user value tables use the source as part of the unique key, and a user value without source has a null source_id; the where part compares it null-safe (sql_par_type::INT_NULL_SAFE), but the non-prime user tables (user_values, user_values_big, user_values_text*, user_values_time*, user_values_geo, ...) declare PRIMARY KEY (group_id, user_id, source_id), which makes source_id NOT NULL in postgres, so the insert of a user value without source fails there while the prime user tables allow it; replace these primary keys with a unique index that allows a null source (postgres 15+: UNIQUE NULLS NOT DISTINCT) in zukunft_structure.sql, the table creation code (sandbox_value::FLD_USER_SOURCE) and a db upgrade

 ## the linked component of a component has no form field

 the component page now shows the linked component with its link type (components.linked_component_id